Drug revives lost cognitive functions in mice with Alzheimer's | DW | 03.02.2021

 A synthetic molecule has almost completely reversed memory loss in mice with Alzheimer's-like conditions.
-It provides hope for a new kind of pharmacological Alzheimer's treatment.
+It provides hope for a new kind of pharmacological Alzheimer's treatment for humans.

+Alzheimer's affects many millions of people in the world, impairing their memories, among other things

-Researchers from New York University and Brazil's Federal University of Rio de Janeiro have found that a synthetic molecule can revive lost cognitive functions in mice with Alzheimer's-like conditions.
+Researchers from New York University and Brazil's Federal University of Rio de Janeiro have found that a synthetic molecule can restore the loss of cognitive functions in mice affected by conditions resembling Alzheimer's disease in humans.

 The scientists found that ISRIB restored the memory functions in these mice, as well as the production of protein in the hippocampus — a part of the brain that plays a major role in episodic memory.
 This includes the recollection of specific events, situations and experiences.